gwu-libraries/sfm-ui/docs/install.rst

  Local installation
 --------------------

-Installing locally required Docker and Docker-Compose.
+Installing locally requires Docker and Docker-Compose.
 See :ref:`docker-installing`.

 1. Either clone this repository::